Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Optional Rules for Character Creation

-#### Backstories
+#### Backstories and Relationships

 First, write a sentence about your character on the back page and pass your character sheet on to the player on your right.
-They add a sentence linking their character to yours.
-Repeat this process one more time.
+They add a sentence linking their character to yours and defining the relationship.
+Repeat this process one more time, or give your sheet to a third person so that they can expand on the first relationship.

 #### Age